 Texas gas prices rose from last week: See how much here

-State gas prices rose last week and reached an average of $2.98 per gallon of regular fuel on Monday, up from last week's price of $2.91 per gallon, according to the U.S. Energy Information Administration.
+State gas prices rose for the second consecutive week and reached an average of $3.01 per gallon of regular fuel on Monday, up from last week's price of $2.98 per gallon, according to the U.S. Energy Information Administration.

 The average fuel price in state has fallen about 11 cents since last month.
 According to the EIA, gas prices across the state in the last year have been as low as $2.46 on Dec.
 18, 2023, and as high as $3.45 on Aug.
 21, 2023.